Now available is detailed information

 There is also information about

-the planned movie short,
+the planned movie short that was never released,

 "The Pied Piper of Cleveland: